diamondjack2/Project-Euler/README.md

 If you are working through Project Euler -- Do the problems yourself first.

 ## Repo Structure
-The solutions are solved in Python code.
+The solutions are solved in Python.

-Each script is named to the corresponding problem index value. eg: Problem_001.py At the top of each script is the original question followed by my solution code.
+Each script is named to the corresponding problem index value. eg: Problem_001.py

+At the top of each script is the original question followed by my solution code.